29 Delicious Paleo Dinner Casserole Recipes

 Ingredients: coconut oil or bacon fat, kosher salt, black pepper, chicken, water, All Natural Breakfast Sausage, chile peppers, salsa verde, coconut milk, lime juice, ground cumin, chili powder, arrowroot powder, pork skins, cilantro.

 With its roots in Mexican cuisine, this casserole is spicy and delicious with a wonderful creamy gravy sauce and crispy topping.
 The chicken is tender and the sausage adds an extra meaty flavor and makes this dish very satisfying.
 Hatch chiles are quite mild but if you can’t find them just use whatever mild ones you have.

 I love it when food actually looks as good as it tastes!
-This is a plateful of colors and textures and the scent of chicken and bacon is wonderful.
+This is a plateful of colors and textures and the scent of chicken is wonderful.
 With all the different seasonings and the tender chicken you end up with a casserole that would feed a family easily and satisfy hungry mouths, but it can also be made bigger so you have leftovers for a quick and easy lunch.

 – Fit Moms & Full Plates